mulesoft/data-weave-tutorial/5 - Flow Control/5.2 - Literal Pattern Matching/description.md

-# Pattern Match with literal values
+# 5.2 - Pattern Matching with Literal Values

 Pattern matching is another method of flow control, but it does quite a bit more under the hood than the if/else expression does, and the syntax is a little more complicated.
 Like the if/else expression, pattern matching also returns a single value.
 Here’s a simplification of how pattern matching expressions are formatted: